On regular graphs equienergetic with their complements: Introduction

 \subsubsection{Outline and results}

 We now give the structure of the paper and summarize its main results.
-In Section~2, we study complementary equienergetic regular graphs in general.
-In Proposition \ref{lem delta} we give an equivalence condition for the equienergeticity between $\G$ and $\bar{\G}$ in terms of the parameters of $\G$ and its spectral discrepancy $\Delta(\G)$, a spectral invariant that we define in \eqref{discrepancy} and which in most of the cases is just the sum of the signs of the eigenvalues.
-As an application, we classify all connected integral cubic graphs equienergetic with their complements (Corollary \ref{integral cubic}) and show that there are no distance regular cubic graphs complementary equienergetic (Corollary \ref{DRG cubic}).
+In Section~2, we study complementary equienergetic regular graphs (with or without loops) in general.
+In Proposition \ref{lem delta} we give an equivalent condition for the equienergeticity between $\G$ and $\overline{\G}$ in terms of the parameters of $\G$ and other invariant that we define in \eqref{discrepancy}, distinguishing three cases: no loops, single loops, and multiple loops per vertex.
+In fact, if $\G$ is $k$ regular with $n$ vertices and $m$ is the maximum number of loops per vertex, then $\G$ is complementary equienergetic if and only if

+where $f(m)$ is certain integer number depending whether $m=0$, $m=1$ or $m\ge 2$.
+We give some examples of complementary equienergetic graphs with $m= 1$ or $nm=2$.

+As an application, in Section 3 we classify all connected cubic graphs with single loops which are complementary equienergetic (Proposition \ref{cubic with loops}, only 5 non-isospectral pairs) and all connected integral cubic graphs equienergetic with their complements (Proposition \ref{integral cubic}, $\G$ must be $K_3\square K_2$ or the cube $Q_3$).
+Also, we show that there are no distance-regular cubic graphs complementary equienergetic (Corollary \ref{DRG cubic}) and no arc-transitive cubic graphs with girth $g<6$ equienergetic with their complements (Corollary \ref{arc trans g6}).

 In the next section, we consider bipartite regular graphs.
 We show that, up to complements, the only bipartite regular graphs equienergetic with their own complements are the crown graphs $Cr(n)$ and the 4-cycle $C_4$.
-In both cases, $\G$ and $\bar{\G}$ are non-isospectral.
+In both cases, $\G$ and $\overline{\G}$ are non-isospectral.

-In the following 3 sections we study the family of strongly regular graphs $srg(n,k,e,d)$.
-In Section 4 we begin by showing that the only imprimitive connected strongly regular graph is the multipartite complete graph $K_{m\times m}$ with $m\ge 2$.
+In the following 3 sections, \S 5 through \S 7, we study the family of strongly regular graphs $srg(n,k,e,d)$.
+In Section 5 we begin by showing that the only imprimitive connected strongly regular graph is the complete multipartite graph $K_{m\times m}$ with $m\ge 2$.
 Then, in \eqref{srg equien}, we give a condition for complementary equienergeticity of primitive strongly regular graphs in terms of the parameters $n,k,e$ and $d$.
 One of the main results in the paper is Theorem~\ref{Teo equien srg e le d}, which provides a classification of the parameters of complementary equienergetic primitive strongly regular graphs.
 There are three possibilities, either $\G$ is a conference graph with parameters $srg(4d+1,2d,d-1,d)$ for $d\ge 1$ or else it has parameters

 where $d=(\ell-h)(\ell-h+1)$ with $\epsilon \in \{0,1\}$ for some integers $\ell, h$.